dichen001/IST_17/README.md

-# IST_17
+# TOSEM_17
-Data and Scripts for our IST 2017 paper.
+Data and Scripts for our TOSEM 2017 paper.

 - data
   - 1&2.csv